BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   shields so that they work like other shielded enemies with Cold Dead Hands, so you'll get stalkers using Novas and Maylay shields, and they'll drop them when killed.
-Additionally, if you want to make them very deadly in general, you can specify that they *only* use Maylay shields.  **Warning:** there seems to be some strange interaction with Maylay shields and Stalkers where the roid damage buff is far greater than the number listed on the card.
+Additionally, if you want to make them very deadly in general, you can specify that they *only* use Maylay shields.
-  Stalkers using Maylay shields are very likely to hit like a ton of bricks, when their shields are depleted.
-Use with caution!
-Or with abandon!
-It's up to you!

 * **Remove Level-Based Loot Restrictions**: This Allows all weapon, shield, grenade, COM, shield, relic, and ammo types from the very beginning of the